joegoldbeck/mongoose-encryption/README.md

 ## How to Run Unit Tests

-0. Install node dependencies with `npm install` and [install mongo](http://docs.mongodb.org/manual/installation/) if not yet installed
+0. Install dependencies with `npm install` and [install mongo](http://docs.mongodb.org/manual/installation/) if you don't have it yet
 1. Start mongo with `mongod`
 2. Run tests with `npm test`

 ## Security Issue Reporting / Disclaimer

 None of the authors are security experts.
-We relied on accepted tools and practices, and tried hard to make this tool rock-solid and well-tested, but pobody's nerfect.
-We cannot guarantee there are no security holes in this package (see the license below for the legalese)

-**If you find any security-related issues, please report them to security@cinchfinancial.com** and we will get on top of it immediately.
-For non-security-related issues, please open a Github issue.
+We relied on accepted tools and practices, and tried hard to make this tool solid and well-tested, but pobody's nerfect.
+Please look over the code carefully before using it (and note the legal disclaimer below). **If you find or suspect any security-related issues, please email us at security@cinchfinancial.com** and we will get right on it.
+For non-security-related issues, please open a Github issue or pull request.

 ## License